walkawayy/TR1X/docs/tr1/README.md

 - fixed the Scion being extremely difficult to shoot with the shotgun
 - fixed collision issues with drawbridges, trapdoors, and bridges when stacked over each other, over slopes, and near the ground
 - fixed a potential softlock when killing the Torso boss in Great Pyramid
+- fixed being able to shoot the scion multiple times if save/load is used while it blows up

 #### Cheats
 - added a fly cheat